 So when someone tells you what they feed their horse and they tell you to feed yours the same way.
 Don’t do it.
 You can always take other people’s advice into consideration.
 Just don’t lose sleep over it.

-Contact professionals to help you in understanding horse nutrition.
+Contact professionals to help you with understanding horse nutrition.

 a horse nutrition